crisperdue/prooftoys-site/content/_index.md

   principles of proof, with a potential surprise or two.

   [**Basic algebra problems**]({{< relref "/hands-on.md" >}}) solved through proof.
-Your steps will be mathematically correct.
+Be assured that your steps will be *mathematically correct*.

 - ***Documentation:*** Read about [***the mathematics and the system***]({{< relref "/documentation.md" >}}).
 Watch a video